-This guide will help you to install Home Assistant, on almost any x86/64 machine type you choose using Proxmox as the operating system.
-This guide has been tested on machines including a Dell Optiplex SFF 990, Dell Optiplex USFF 780 and a HP T520 thin client.
+This guide will assist in installing Home Assistant on x86/64 machines using Proxmox as the operating system.
+It has been tested and verified on several machine types including Dell Optiplex SFF 990, Dell Optiplex USFF 780, and HP T520 thin client.

-1.1) Download Proxmox VE 7.x ISO Installer from HERE
+1.2) Download the Proxmox VE 7.x ISO Installer.

-1.4) When you see the first screen, select Install Proxmox VE, press Enter.
-The installer will perform some automated tasks for 1-2 mins.
+1.5) When you see the first screen, select Install Proxmox VE and press Enter.
+The installer will perform some automated tasks for 1-2 minutes.

-1.7) Next on the Location and Time Zone selection, Type your country, then select your time zone and change the keyboard layout if needed, then click Next
+1.8) On the Location and Time Zone selection, Type your country, then select your time zone and change the keyboard layout if needed.
+When finished, click Next

-1.8) Next on the Administration password and E-mail address screen, choose a password, confirm your password and enter a valid email address.
+1.9) On the Administration password and E-mail address screen, choose a password (make sure you don’t forget it), confirm your password and enter a valid email address.
+When finished, click Next

-- Management interface should already be populated with the Ethernet controller of your machine, if not, select the Ethernet controller
+- Management interface Should auto populate with the network interface (Ethernet) of your machine.
+If not, select the network interface.

 255.255.255.0depending on your network configuration.